 By most people’s standards, I have traveled a lot.
 I have visited almost 70 countries on all seven continents.
 For quite a few of those 65+ countries, I was passing through as a tourist, spending a few days, a few weeks, sometimes only a few hours, seeing the sights, tasting the food, and buying the local goods.
 But I have also spent long periods of time studying or working in one particular foreign country.
-With a US passport, I have studied in Australia, South Africa, the Caribbean, and the Czech Republic, and held down normal, everyday jobs in South Korea and New Zealand.
-I’ve worked nontraditional exchange “jobs” in New Zealand, Canada, Scotland, and England.
+With a US passport, I have held down normal, everyday jobs in South Korea and New Zealand and worked nontraditional exchange “jobs” in New Zealand, Canada, Scotland, and England.
 Working abroad gives you a better perspective on life in another country.
 You become more a part of the community and meet locals more easily.
 Not to mention, you can earn some money to cover your travel expenses (sometimes quite a bit more than that!), so that you can, as my tagline professes, explore the world further, longer, and cheaper.

 So how do you go about getting a job in a foreign country?
 If you want to hold a normal job, in your career field, for a longer period of time, you probably have to go the traditional route and obtain a work visa.
 This can sometimes be tricky.
 In most cases, you must first find an employer and they must then sponsor you for your work visa.
 In some places, such as a lot of Europe, preference is given to citizens (or EU members) who do not need visas, so it can be difficult to find a job abroad if you are looking to live and follow a career.
 Certain fields (nursing, for example), are very much in demand all over the world, and thus make it easier for foreigners to join that workforce.
 If you are more like me, however, and looking for employment not to further a particular career path but as a way to experience life in another country and/or supplement your travel fund on the road, there are a lot of great choices for working abroad.